core-coin/go-core/cmd/clef/README.md

 ### External API

-Clef listens to HTTP requests on `rpcaddr`:`rpcport` (or to IPC on `ipcpath`), with the same JSON-RPC standard as Geth.
+Clef listens to HTTP requests on `rpcaddr`:`rpcport` (or to IPC on `ipcpath`), with the same JSON-RPC standard as Gcore.
 The messages are expected to be [JSON-RPC 2.0 standard](https://www.jsonrpc.org/specification).

 Some of these call can require user interaction.
 Clients must be aware that responses may be delayed significantly or may never be received if a users decides to ignore the confirmation request.